theRealAph/ScopeLocals/README.md

   by the other thread.
 This is unfortunate because in most cases child threads do not `set()` the thread-local variables they inherit.

 To sum up, thread-local variables offers more complexity than is needed by many applications and come with some significant costs.
+The Java Platform needs a way to share context that

+* *Is immutable*: has a one-way channel from caller to callee.

+* *Has bounded persistence*: once the caller sharing the context exits, any shared context can no longer be accessed.

+* *Is cheap to inherit*: ideally, sharing context with child threads should not add any overhead to thread creation.

 ### Mismatch with Virtual Threads